-There’s a reason that people say that you can’t create anything of value without a solid foundation.
-Because the foundation is the single most important part of a house.
-Without a strong one, the entire house may collapse.
+There are many types of foundations you can use to build your home.
+Because the foundation is the single most important part of a house, without a strong one, the entire house may collapse.

 Every home has a foundation.
 Unless the home is a mobile home or something similar, it has one of four foundation types: basement, crawlspace, pier, or slab.
 Each of these types has its own set of pros and cons.

-If you are being recommended a foundation that is not one of these four, that doesn’t mean it’s a bad idea.
-It simply means that you need to get a second opinion first.
+If someone recommends a foundation that is not one of these four, that doesn’t mean it’s a bad idea.
+It means that you need to get a second opinion first.
 Then you will know if you should follow through.

 A basement foundation is a foundation that is also a basement.
 The basement works as a foundation but it also has enough space for an extra room or two.
 You can even create a walkout basement from the foundation.